josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I began writing this post before she was born, and, mostly because of her, I'm now finishing it up several weeks later.
 And I can't shake the thought that I'm welcoming her into a world where so much of the potential malicious misuse of AI could one day be directed at her.

 Technology in general has made things like stalking and abuse easier than ever.
 But AI goes even further.
-I live knowing AI will allow any degenerate pervert with an internet connection to create deepfakes of this little girl—up to and including pornography—without any consent, at barely the click of a button.
+I live knowing AI will allow any degenerate pervert with an internet connection to create deepfakes of this little girl—up to and including pornography—without any consent at all, at barely the click of a button.

 If this sounds like a horrifying, disturbed thought: it is! _It absolutely is_!
 But I'm not coming up with this on my own; this is already happening to countless women, many of whom are _not_ adults.